 12. Helps reduce uric acid levels and prevent gout

-He often times is immobile and just lays in bed, unable to walk.
+He often is immobile and just lies in bed, unable to walk.

 Symptoms manifest when there is too much uric acid in the blood.

-Uric acid is a waste product from our body and it crystalizes and accumulates in the joints.
+Uric acid is a waste product from our body, and it crystallizes and accumulates in the joints.

 Several studies prove that vitamin C can help lower uric acid in the blood and protect against gout.